Mahak-Agrawal-304/Currency_exchange_monitor/README.md

 The currency_exchange_monitor.py script provides a user-friendly interface for the following functions:

--Currency exchange between the base currency and foreign currency entered by the user.
+Currency exchange between the base currency and foreign currency entered by the user.
--Monitoring exchange rates for selected currencies using custom alert agents -Receiving alert notifications when the rates cross user-defined upper and lower thresholds.
+Monitoring exchange rates for selected currencies using custom alert agents Receiving alert notifications when the rates cross user-defined upper and lower thresholds.

 PREREQUISITE: